 The research literature on gay, lesbian, and bisexual parents includes more than two dozen empirical studies.
 These studies vary in the quality of their samples, research design, measurement methods, and data analysis techniques.
-However, they impressively consistent in their failure to identify deficits in the development of children raised in a lesbian or gay household.
+However, they are impressively consistent in their failure to identify deficits in the development of children raised in a lesbian or gay household.
 In summarizing the findings from these studies, amici refer to several reviews of the empirical literature published in respected, peer-reviewed journals and academic books.
 These include J. Stacey & T.J.
 Biblarz, (How) Does the Sexual Orientation of Parents Matter?, 66 Am.
 Soc.
 Rev. 159 (2001); E.C.
 Perrin & Committee on Psychosocial Aspects of Child and Family Health, Technical Report: Coparent or Second-Parent Adoption by Same-Sex Parents, 109 Pediatrics 342 (2002); E.C.
 Perrin, Sexual Orientation in Child and Adolescent Health Care (2002); C.J.
 Patterson, Gay Fathers, in The Role of the Father in Child Development 397 (M.E.
 Lamb ed., 4th ed.
 2004); C.J.
 Patterson, Family Relationships of Lesbians and Gay Men, 62 J. Marriage & Fam.
-1052 (2000).
+1052 (2000), and recent empirical studies, e.g., J.L.
+Wainright et al.,

-heterosexual parents generally indicates that - all else being equal - children do better with more, rather than fewer, parenting figures.
-This body of research has not compared parenting by heterosexual couples with parenting by same-sex couples in a committed relationship, however, and therefore does not permit any conclusions to be drawn about the consequences of having heterosexual versus nonheterosexual parents, or two parents who are of the same versus different genders.
-64
+When comparing the outcomes of different forms of parenting, it is critically important to make appropriate comparisons.
+For example, differences resulting from the number of parents in a household cannot be attributed to the parents' gender or sexual orientation.
+Research in households with heterosexual parents generally indicates that - all else being equal - children do better with two parenting figures rather than just one.
+The specific research studies typically cited in this regard do not address parents' sexual orientation, however, and therefore do not permit any conclusions to be drawn about the consequences of having heterosexual versus nonheterosexual parents, or two parents who are of the same versus different genders.